ZoomQuiet/ZoomQuiet.io/content/IMHO/yw-on-oop.md

     IF = λb.λt.λf.b t f

 This is very beautiful and can be done in any functional language, but why none of the functional languages implement conditionals this way?
 Because when you see an expression IF b t f, you will have no idea whether it is a conditional or not, because IF can be redefined in the program.
 Also because IF is just a function, it may also accept unexpected values other than TRUE or FALSE.
 This may happen to make the conditional construct work but cause trouble later on.
-This is called “unintentional semantics”.
+This is called "unintentional semantics".
 This kind of bug can be very hard to track down.

 This approach also makes compiler and static analysis hard.
 When the compiler sees IF b t f, it no longer knows that it is a conditional and thus optimize it that way.
 It has to treat it as a usual function call.
-Similarly when the type checker sees it, it doesn’t know what type to expect for b, because it may not be a conditional at all.
+Similarly when the type checker sees it, it doesn't know what type to expect for b, because it may not be a conditional at all.
 The above argument against the lambda calculus can easily be adapted to Smalltalk.

 So abstraction is a powerful weapon when used moderately, but when you do it in excess, it backfires.
 Not only does it make it hard for humans to understand the code, it makes automated analysis tools and compiler optimizations difficult or impossible to make.

 ## Design patterns, the brain eater

 Although OO languages are touted for their ways of abstraction, they are actually not strong in terms of abstraction ability and expressiveness.
 There are certain things that are very easy to do in traditional procedural languages and functional languages, but was made unnecessarily hard in OO languages.
 This is why design patterns appeared.
-Design patterns’ origin was mostly due to the dogma of “everything is an object”, the lack of high-order functions (or the correct implementation of them) and OO’s tendency of mystifying things.
+Design patterns' origin was mostly due to the dogma of "everything is an object", the lack of high-order functions (or the correct implementation of them) and OO's tendency of mystifying things.

 When I first heard about design patterns I was already a PhD student at Cornell doing some PL research.
 I mostly used Standard ML and Haskell.
-After hearing my friends’ high opinions of the
+After hearing my friends' high opinions of the
 [Design Patterns](http://en.wikipedia.org/wiki/Design_Patterns)
-book (nicknamed the “GoF” book), I developed curiosity about its fame, so I borrowed one from the library.
+book (nicknamed the "GoF" book), I developed curiosity about its fame, so I borrowed one from the library.
 Within a few hours I found a mapping from all the weird names it introduced to the programming techniques I had been using all the time.
-Some of them are so fundamental and exist in every high-level language, so they don’t really need names.
-Most of the advanced ones (such as visitor) are transcriptions of functional programming concepts into a convoluted form in order to get around OO language’s limitations.
+Some of them are so fundamental and exist in every high-level language, so they don't really need names.
+Most of the advanced ones (such as visitor) are transcriptions of functional programming concepts into a convoluted form in order to get around OO language's limitations.
 Later on I found that Peter Norvig already gave a
 [talk](http://norvig.com/design-patterns)
-on design patterns as early as 1998, pointing out that almost all of the design patterns will be “transparent” once you have first-class functions.
-This confirmed my observations — I don’t need them.
+on design patterns as early as 1998, pointing out that almost all of the design patterns will be "transparent" once you have first-class functions.
+This confirmed my observations — I don't need them.

 I have to admit that some of the design patterns are cleverly designed and contain some ingenuity.
-You really need to get to the essence of the OO languages’ internal designs and also understand lots of functional programming techniques in order to create them.
+You really need to get to the essence of the OO languages' internal designs and also understand lots of functional programming techniques in order to create them.
 But intelligence =/= wisdom.
 Even if they can achieve what functional languages can do, they are usually a lot more complicated.
-Choosing the hard ways can’t really prove your genius.
-When you have first-class functions, things become so much easier and you won’t even notice the design patterns’ existence.
+Choosing the hard ways can't really prove your genius.
+When you have first-class functions, things become so much easier and you won't even notice the design patterns' existence.
 Like Peter Norvig said, they will become transparent.
 So what a good language designer should do is to add first-class functions into the language instead of proposing design patterns as workarounds.

 Every time I remove a design pattern (some other people wrote), the code becomes simpler and more manageable.
 I just removed the last visitor pattern from my Java code a few days ago and I felt so relieved.
 They gave me nothing but extra work when they existed.
 They hindered my progress.
 By deeply understanding how OO languages are implemented, you can write more advanced things than those provided by visitor patterns but without actually using them.
 I owe these insights into design patterns to some functional programming people.
 If you really want to understand the essence of OO design patterns and how NOT to use them, [this little book](http://www.amazon.com/Little-Java-Few-Patterns/dp/0262561158) may be a good starting point.

 Unfortunately design patterns somehow got really popular in companies, to the degree of unbearable.
 I saw the GoF book on almost every bookshelf when I interned at Google.
-Even if you don’t write them yourself, there was almost no way you could avoid other people slipping design patterns into your code.
-Design patterns’ marketing strategy as I perceived was much like weight loss products: “It can burn your fat without you doing any work!”
-They appeal to some new programmers’ hope that they can write programs without understanding the fundamental concepts of computer science.
+Even if you don't write them yourself, there was almost no way you could avoid other people slipping design patterns into your code.
+Design patterns' marketing strategy as I perceived was much like weight loss products: "It can burn your fat without you doing any work!"
+They appeal to some new programmers' hope that they can write programs without understanding the fundamental concepts of computer science.
 Just by applying several patterns and patching things together, they hope to have a good program.
 This is too good to be true.
 You end up doing more work than you hoped to avoid.
-Design patterns eat programmers’ brains.
+Design patterns eat programmers' brains.
 After using design patterns for some time, they no longer see things or write programs in clear and straightforward ways.

 ## What is an OO language any way?

-To this point we haven’t yet talked about what makes a language an “OO language” and what makes it not.
+To this point we haven't yet talked about what makes a language an "OO language" and what makes it not.
 Is it an OO language just because I can put both data fields and functions into a record?
 Or is it an OO language only if it also provides extremely late binding?
 How about inheritance, overloading, etc etc?
 Must I have all of them?
 Any of them?

 It turns out that there is no good answer to this question.
-There really is no such thing as an “object-oriented language”.
+There really is no such thing as an "object-oriented language".
 Objects can be part of a language, but it is just a small part of it.
-You can’t really say that a language is object-oriented just because it provides objects as a feature.
+You can't really say that a language is object-oriented just because it provides objects as a feature.
 The so-called OO languages are solidly rooted in traditional procedural programming (PP).
 OOP basically stole everything from PP, renamed the terminologies and acted as if the ideas were its own.

 Historically the term OO was mainly used for marketing reasons.
-It could give a language some advantages of attracting people if you claim it to be an OO language, but now this advantage is diminishing because more and more people have realized the problems of OO’s methodology.
+It could give a language some advantages of attracting people if you claim it to be an OO language, but now this advantage is diminishing because more and more people have realized the problems of OO's methodology.

 ## Harm in education and industry

 Although OO has lots of problems, it is very successful in marketing and has risen to a dominant position over the years.
 Under social and market pressure, many colleges started using OO languages such as Java as their introductory language, replacing traditional procedural languages such as Pascal and functional languages such as Scheme.
-This in a large degree caused the students’ failure to learn the most essential concepts of programming.
-The only thing that OO emphasizes is code reusing, but how can you teach it to the students who can’t even write usable code, not to mention that code reusing is not really as important as some people believe.
+This in a large degree caused the students' failure to learn the most essential concepts of programming.
+The only thing that OO emphasizes is code reusing, but how can you teach it to the students who can't even write usable code, not to mention that code reusing is not really as important as some people believe.

 At both Cornell and Indiana, I have been a TA for introductory programming courses in Java.
 I did it for multiple semesters.
 I still remember how confused the students were.
-Most of them had trouble understanding things such as the meaning of “this”, why everything needs to be put inside classes, why make every field private and use getters, the difference between a method and a static method, etc etc.
+Most of them had trouble understanding things such as the meaning of "this", why everything needs to be put inside classes, why make every field private and use getters, the difference between a method and a static method, etc etc.

-There is a good reason that they don’t understand — because OO is not how things work.
+There is a good reason that they don't understand — because OO is not how things work.
 Most of the time I feel that I was teaching design flaws and dogmas.
 Many of them learned very little in the end.
 Worse, some of those students really believed in OO.
 They ended up being proud of writing over-engineered and convoluted code.
 They no longer see things or write programs in straightforward ways.
 This is sad.
 I feel that we are no longer educating students as creative and critical thinkers, but mindless assembly line workers.

 ![yw_modern-times.jpg](http://zoomq.qiniudn.com/ZQCollection/img/yw_modern-times.jpg)

-In industry, OO hasn’t really proved its effectiveness with evidence.
-Good systems may be built in a “OO language”, but the code is often written by people who understand the problems of OO and don’t embrace “everything is an object” or “design patterns”.
+In industry, OO hasn't really proved its effectiveness with evidence.
+Good systems may be built in a "OO language", but the code is often written by people who understand the problems of OO and don't embrace "everything is an object" or "design patterns".
 Good programmers usually use workarounds in OO languages and are essentially writing in a traditional procedural style combined with bits from functional programming.
-So some OO languages and their tools may be pretty widely used, but the OO style doesn’t really have much influence on the advancements of programming as a field.
+So some OO languages and their tools may be pretty widely used, but the OO style doesn't really have much influence on the advancements of programming as a field.

 ## Final word

 So what does this post has to say?
 A jihad against OO languages?
 Advocate functional programming?
 Neither.
-As I said, there is no such thing as an “OO language”, so where is the war?
+As I said, there is no such thing as an "OO language", so where is the war?
 Every so-called OO language also contains good elements that it borrowed (or stole) from procedural languages or sometimes functional languages, so they are not completely useless.

 But honestly, it is the extra features added by OO (in addition to procedural programming, PP) that are causing most of the problems.
-There is no denial of PP’s value.
-Those extra “true OO techniques” contain way more confusion than real value, to the point that their value is negligible.
+There is no denial of PP's value.
+Those extra "true OO techniques" contain way more confusion than real value, to the point that their value is negligible.
 In my experience, accepting even one or two of those ideas may put you into a series of troubles and wrong ways of thinking which may take a long time to examine and recover.

-Thus I suggest not to buy OO’s way of thinking and don’t try to exploit its “features”.
+Thus I suggest not to buy OO's way of thinking and don't try to exploit its "features".
 They are usually brain eaters that you want to stay away from.
-By eschewing those problematic features, you can still produce acceptable programs in an “OO language”, because you are basically using it as an non-OO procedural language.
+By eschewing those problematic features, you can still produce acceptable programs in an "OO language", because you are basically using it as an non-OO procedural language.